 ├── packages.txt # For OS-level packages

-The Docker image you'll find in your Dockerfile by default is:
+By default, the Docker image in your Dockerfile is:

 To confirm that you successfully initialized an Astro project, run the following command from your project directory: